Sousastep/SousaFX-rnbo-docs/docs/overview.md

 - dry vol

-	The volume of the tuba solo's "dry" signal, which includes the mic eq, pitch shifter, and solo compressor, and does not include the delay or stutter.
-This parameter can be quite low if you're playing in a small room.
+	The volume of the tuba solo's "dry" signal, which is post mic eq, pitch shifter, and solo compressor.
+This does not include the delay or stutter.
+This parameter can be turned down quite a bit if you're performing in a small room.

 - delay vol